 Note that the Class Timetable has a 24 hour delay and the information that you see may be outdated. myUNSW displays the up-to-date information, if there is no spot available according to myUNSW than this course/ LAB/ TUT is full.

 Adding courses after enrolments have closed is not normally permitted as it is required that students attend no less than 80% of classes.The deadline for adding courses is the end of the first week of the teaching period in which the course is offered.
-If you don't add your courses by this deadline, you may be charged a late enrolment fee of $250.
+If you don't add your courses by this deadline, you may be charged a late enrolment fee.
 It is important that you familiarise yourself with the Late Enrolment Changes policy and also the enrolment deadlines, which can be found on the Key Dates website.

 Please contact your program authority for further details about adding a course after the enrolment deadline.